Advanced Pain Training

 Advanced Pain Trainee Study Days

-The study days below have been organised by the Education Steering Group of the London Pain Training Advisory Group (LPTAG).
+Study days are organised by the Education Steering Group of the London Pain Training Advisory Group (LPTAG).
 They are open to ALL Advanced Pain Trainees and there is no need to book in advance.
-If you would like any more information, please contact the LPTAG Trainee rep Dr Eleanor Hyde or Dr Sandesha Kothari at email@example.com
+If you would like any more information, please contact the LPTAG Trainee rep Dr Eleanor Hyde or Dr Sandesha Kothari at firstname.lastname@example.org

 Are you interested in subspecialty pain training?